-I am a PhD researcher at the Leeds Institute of Health Sciences, examining decision-making in cancer preventive therapy.
+I am currently completing a PhD in the Leeds Institute of Health Sciences.
+My thesis is entitled 'investigating decision-making in cancer preventive therapy'.

-I graduated from the University of Manchester in 2015 with a BSc in Psychology, and then went on to work as a project assistant in cancer prevention and early detection research at The Christie NHS Foundation Trust.
-In 2019, I obtained a Economic and Social Research Council funded MA in Social Research (Interdisciplinary) from the University of Leeds.
+I graduated from the University of Manchester in 2015 with a BSc (Hons) in Psychology.
+I first became passionate about cancer prevention research when I worked as a project assistant in the Manchester BRC (NIHR) theme Cancer Prevention and Early Detection Research at the The Christie NHS Foundation Trust (2015-2018).
+In 2018, I was awarded an Economic and Social Research Council funded 1+3 PhD focusing on the area of cancer preventive therapy and behavioural science, and in 2019 I obtained an ESRC-funded MA in Social Research (Interdisciplinary) from the University of Leeds.

 - Quantitative and qualitative research methods